(239) 344-8959

 How well does your pet tolerate cold?

-Are they in good health, or do they have a chronic condition such as arthritis (or a very short coat) that makes them susceptible to cold?
+Is your pet in good health, or do they have a chronic condition (such as arthritis) or a very short coat that makes them susceptible to cold?
 Dogs and cats traveling as cargo ride in a compartment that is pressurized and temperature-controlled just like the cabin where you sit.
 Nonetheless, you can help them stay cozy by putting a thin blanket in the bottom of the travel carrier.
 Use something that smells familiar, because that will comfort them and help reduce anxiety.
 Please note that it's not recommended for pets to be wearing any clothing like a sweater or coat while flying on the plane.
 Please don't be tempted to send your cat or dog with layers of clothing as this may be removed and can post a safety risk.
+Any bedding in the kennel must be no more than 2-3 inches thick or it may be removed by the airline.

 Acclimation letters